RVC-Project/Retrieval-based-Voice-Conversion-WebUI/docs/en/README.en.md

 ## Preparation of Other Files
 ### 1. Assets
 > RVC requires some models located in the `assets` folder for inference and training.
-#### Download Automatically (Default)
+#### Check/Download Automatically (Default)
-By default, RVC can automatically check and download the required resources when the main program starts.
-If the download fails, you can also choose to manually download and place them in the corresponding location.
+> By default, RVC can automatically check the integrity of the required resources when the main program starts.

+> Even if the resources are not complete, the program will continue to start.

+- If you want to download all resources, please add the `--update` parameter.
+- If you want to skip the resource integrity check at startup, please add the `--nocheck` parameter.

 #### Download Manually
 > All resource files are located in [Hugging Face space](https://huggingface.co/lj1995/VoiceConversionWebUI/tree/main/)